 Temperatures: Today: 92/73, Wednesday: 91/72, Thursday: 90/68, Friday: 87/59, Saturday: 81/56.

 HAZARDOUS WEATHER: No hazardous weather to report

-NORTHERN LOUISIANA: Today will be partly sunny with a 20 percent chance of thunderstorms.
-Thursday has a 60 percent chance of thunderstorms throughout the day.
-Friday, Saturday and Sunday are forecasted to be sunny and mostly clear.
+CENTRAL LOUISIANA: Today through Thursday has 20-30 percent chance of thunderstorms throughout the day.
+Friday and Saturday is forecasted to be mostly sunny and mostly clear.

 4. HAZMAT: None